LeonardoBai12/WareHouse-Ktor/README.md

 * [MockK](https://mockk.io) for mocking objects in unit tests.
 * [GitHub Actions](https://docs.github.com/pt/actions/learn-github-actions) for Continuous Integration/Continuous Deployment (CI/CD).

+## Security

+To ensure data security, we mandate the use of JWT Bearer tokens.
+Users are restricted to modifying their own data and must be logged in to access the database.

 ## Quality Assurance

 To ensure high-quality code, the following tools and processes are used before merging any pull requests: